campusbeats/campusbeats.github.io/index.md

 ![](images/mockup-6.png)

 An authorized UH login is needed to enter Campus Beats.
 Click the "Login" button to access the application, however, the proper credentials need to be entered in the CAS authentication screen that appears up if you wish to use the application.
+The landing page also has a mobile carousel of music-related pictures that a user can look through before logging into the application.

 ![](images/CASlogin.PNG)